Snowfork/snowbridge/test/README.md

 yarn test
 ```

-You should see the erc20 tests failing, due to the malicious app, but the eth and dot app tests should pass successfully without being impacted.
+You should see the erc20 unlock test failing, due to the malicious app, but the eth and dot app tests should pass successfully without being impacted.

 ### Manual Tests